ncss-tech/soil-pit/sandbox/john/README.md

 Region 11 Web Application
 -----------------------

 This is a shiny app which uses R and USDA Soil Data Access to create useful plots for understanding soils.
 The app can be found in the water_table_report_app folder.
+The app is also available online at https://hammerly.shinyapps.io/test_application/.

 NRCS Health App